rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-macos.md

     _System Preferences_ -> _Security & Privacy_ prefs -> _Privacy_ tab -> _Automation_
  * The ```ssh-client-config-for-{{ slurm_cluster_name }}``` app will open the configuration script in the ```Terminal``` application and prompt for your account name.
    ![Type your account name](img/ssh-client-config-macos-2.png)
    Type your account name as you received it from the helpdesk and hit the \[ENTER\] key on your keyboard.
+   Optionally you can specify an alternative location for your private key file.
+   (Just hit the \[ENTER\] key to use the default private key file path.)
  * Your SSH client will now be configured for logins to {{ slurm_cluster_name }} via the corresponding jumphost followed by a connection test: the script will try to login using the created config with the account you supplied and the ssh command
    ```ssh {{ groups['jumphost'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}+{{ groups['user-interface'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}```